 Part of the reason for the Edies’ dire circumstances was the times in which they lived—which required husbands as neither woman worked.
 Little Edie had opportunities to marry but chose not to.
 Big Edie received a paltry inheritance from her father (because she embarrassed him by wearing an “operatic outfit” to her son’s wedding) and very little from the divorce settlement as her husband was nearly broke at the time.
 In an article in The New Yorker, author Gail Sheehy wrote that they sold off Tiffany pieces one at a time to make ends meet.

 The amazing part is the wealthy relatives that could have helped but didn’t.
-Big Edith’s two sons were in the movie encouraging their mother to sell Gray Gardens.
+Big Edith’s two sons were in the movie encouraging their mother to sell Grey Gardens.
 But they were not there with a checkbook to help out in real life.

 Jackie Kennedy “came to the rescue” with money to help her aunt repair her house after it had been condemned by the health department.
 I don’t think this was an act of generosity so much as an act to relieve the embarrassment that her relatives were living in deplorable conditions.
 Jackie never sent a monthly stipend—and certainly after receiving the Onassis fortune could have afforded something.